 For a small number of people, we may use basic research tools to estimate potential interest in other membership levels or in supporting us further.
 This helps us understand the background of the people who may choose to support us and helps us to make appropriate requests for gifts to those who may be able and willing to give.
 This research may include information we hold (for example, payment methods and postcodes) and publicly-available information.

-In some cases, we will rely on legitimate interest for processing data of potential supporters.
-This means we may carry out initial research on potential higher level donors prior to requesting consent.
+In some cases, we may carry out initial research on potential higher-level donors prior to requesting consent on the basis of our legitimate interests to seek potential supporters.
 This information will also help us to meet our obligations to protect the charity from financial fraud and risk.

 |Information we gather||Examples of sources for this information|